-Intent marketing is the latest big strategy in the marketing world, and there are some very good reasons for it.
-Although it might seem like just another option in a large marketing toolkit, marketing for intent is actually an extremely versatile marketing tactic that can and should inform every other marketing tool in use.
-Here’s why all brands need to start marketing for intent, and how intent marketing makes such a difference.
+Intent marketing is the hottest strategy in digital marketing leading into 2020, and there are some very good reasons for it.
+Although it might seem like just another option in a large marketing toolkit, marketing for intent is actually an extremely versatile marketing tactic that helps businesses acquire new customers with greater precision than ever.

 What is Intent Marketing?